Make sure you are following the instructions in this procedure to the letter. Here they are, with emphasis on some easily overlooked requirements:

 - If necessary, open iTunes.
 You should see the "recovery mode" alert ("iTunes has detected a phone in recovery mode").

-- Use iTunes to restore the iPod touch.
+- Use iTunes to restore the device.

 If you do not see the "Connect to iTunes" screen, try these steps again.
 Be patient since it sometimes takes several of these attempts before you are successful.